Skip to main content

 CORS

-• CORS: Questions about cross-domain access for HTTP APIs or streams
+• CORS: How to setup cross-domain access for HTTP APIs or streams

 1. SRS 3.0 supports cross-domain (CORS) access, so there is no need for additional HTTP proxies, as it is built-in and enabled by default.
 Please refer to #717 #798 #1002